Now that you're oriented, let's proceed with a checklist of the elements that are critical to your event's success.

 New customers can see full credit card processing set up instructions here.

-Virtual/Fusion customers can select from a list of compatible credit card processors.
+Plus and Professional customers can select from a list of compatible credit card processors.

 All customers can apply for a new WePay account directly through their site.